BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 <br/>
 Rewind clutch is closely related to the traditional freecoaster rear hub of a BMX bicycle. <br/>
-When the stepper motor rotates in the filament feed/extrude direction, the clutch is disengaged and clutch gear freewheels and spool roller also rotates freely.
+When the stepper motor rotates in the filament feed/extrude direction, the clutch is disengaged and clutch gear freewheels and spool rewind roller also rotates freely.
 In the rewind/retract direction, the clutch is engaged and the spool is rewound.
 <br/> <br/>
 Spring-loaded conical interface's friction must be greater than the sparse thread’s friction of the engager component.